Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

 \subsubsection{Dirichlet b.c.}

-In \cite{TautenhahnV-19}, the authors prove an uncertainty relation that implies an unique continuation estimate with a constant independent of the Lipschitz-constant $\theta_\Lipschitz$, provided the considered energies are close to zero.

-In fact, the independence of the Lipschitz-constant is crucial, since it (as already noted in \cite{TautenhahnV-19}) allows us to combine the uncertainty relation with an approximation argument to allow matrices that do not satisfy \eqref{eq:Lipschitz}.
-Since the proof of the approximation argument was not spelled out in \cite{TautenhahnV-19}, we will provide it in the appendix \ref{sec:appendix}.
+In \cite{TautenhahnV-20}, the authors prove an uncertainty relation that implies an unique continuation estimate with a constant independent of the Lipschitz-constant $\theta_\Lipschitz$, provided the considered energies are close to zero.
+In fact, the independence of the Lipschitz-constant is crucial, since it (as already noted in \cite{TautenhahnV-20}) allows us to combine the uncertainty relation with an approximation argument to allow matrices that do not satisfy \eqref{eq:Lipschitz}.
+Since the proof of the approximation argument was not spelled out in \cite{TautenhahnV-20} we provide it in Appendix~\ref{sec:appendix}.